spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-do-better-deployments.md

 ### Bootstrap with `deploy.yml`

-Your project has different `deploy.yml` files that are used for development purposes.
-However, you can use the `deploy.yml` files that are used during deployment to staging and production environments as well and simulate the app behavior when deployed to these environments.
+For development purposes, your project has different `deploy.yml` files.
+You can, however, use the `deploy.yml` files used during deployment to staging and production environments to simulate the app's behavior.

 You must have the following `deploy.yml` files in your project (it will vary a bit, depending on the total quantity of your environments):
 - `deploy.(PROJECT_NAME)-prod.yml`